A nasty trick on musicians.

 Some pitches present as multiple pitches as if a harmonic-rich/complex sound (sometimes including a faint original pitch, many times not).

 Some research studies focus on the frequency range where the slope of the ear's audiogram results is steeper at the hearing loss frequency.
-However in the above experience, the perceived pitch shift was across the spectrum (and shifted as time progressed).
+However in the above experience, the perceived pitch shift was across the spectrum (and the skew shifted as time progressed).

 One wonders if diplacusis is why some people cannot "match pitch" (how to know which ear is "correct"?!) or maybe having the condition stimulated some composers to write in two keys at once.